How problems are detected and analyzed

 - They don't adapt to changing environments.

 The preferred automated, multidimensional baselining approach works out of the box, without manual configuration of thresholds.
 Most importantly, it automatically adapts to changes in traffic patterns.

 Note that Dynatrace allows you to adjust the sensitivity of problem detection either by adapting the static thresholds or by deviating from automated baselines.

-Once a problem is detected, you can directly analyze its consequences on the problem's overview page.
+Once a problem is detected, you can directly analyze its impact on the problem's overview page.
 Dynatrace offers both user and business impact analysis.
-Also, on the problem's overview page, you can analyze the root cause of a problem.
+The problem overview page also provides root cause analysis.

-To identify the root cause of problems, Dynatrace doesn't depend only on time correlation but follows a context-aware approach to detect interdependent events across time, processes, hosts, services, applications, and both vertical and horizontal topological monitoring perspectives.
+To identify the root cause of a problem, Dynatrace follows a context-aware approach to detect interdependent events across time, processes, hosts, services, applications, and both vertical and horizontal topological monitoring perspectives.

 The following scenario involves a problem that has as its root cause a performance incident in the infrastructure layer.